alfords/EDA_Course-Project-1/README.md

 electric power consumption Data Set" which I have made available on the course web site:

-## Making Plots
+# Making Plots and R code

-The task is to reconstruct the following plots which were constructed by base plotting system.
+The task is to reconstruct the four plots and R code files and push to the git repository .

 For each plot: